xavierholt/letterbox/README.md

-# LetterBox
+## LetterBox

 Tri-state toggle buttons for the English alphabet.

-Written and maintained by Xavier Holt.
+Written and maintained by Kevin Burk.

 xavierholt@gmail.com

-## Overview
+### Overview

 The other day, I was playing a word game.
 This involved writing down all the letters in the alphabet, then marking them as "definitely in" or "definitely out" as I got more information.
 After writing the entire alphabet four or five times (A horrible ordeal - do you have any idea how _long_ the alphabet is!?), I realized, "I could make a computer do this for me."

 This is the result.

-## Compiling (on Linux)
+### Compiling (on Linux)

 _NOTE:_  LetterBox uses the Qt 4 user interface libraries.
 Make sure you have these - and their development headers - before you try to compile.